jrdnhynh/huynh-INF654/Week 6/README.md

 This project is a **Progressive Web App design prototype** for a simple JPEG/PNG image compressor named **Pixel Squeeze**.

-The primary objective is to demonstrate the core PWA capabilities, including **installability** (adding to the home screen) and **offline functionality**, using the **Materialize CSS framework** for a clean, responsive, and app-like user interface.
+The goal of this assignment is to show the core PWA capabilities.
+This includes **installability** (adding to the home screen) and **offline functionality**, using the **Materialize CSS framework** for a clean, responsive, and app-like user interface.

 ***Note:** This is just a design and simulation prototype.
 The compression results are calculated using mock data and JavaScript timing, not actual low-level image processing.*